rominabarouti/BIMmanager_g_04/README.md

 # BIM Manager Group 04

-Following is a summary of group report with different focus areas within the architectural discipline for assignment 1.
+Following is a summary of group reports with different focus areas within the architectural discipline for assignment 1.

 ## Group 1